houdiniproject/houdini/docs/production_deployment.md

 bin/rake assets:precompile
 ```

-As mentioned above, this step is memory intensive and can fail on systems with
+As mentioned above, this step is memory intensive and will likely fail on
-less than 2GB RAM or less.
+systems with less than 3GB RAM free.

 These assets are also not served in production mode by default
 (`config.public_file_server.enabled = false`), with the intention that they are
 served directly from Nginx as configured below.
 You can override this behavior
 by setting the environment variable `RAILS_SERVE_STATIC_FILES=true`.

+See ["Webpacker"](https://edgeguides.rubyonrails.org/webpacker.html) in the Ruby
+on Rails guide for details.

 ## Running the web application